folbert/fewbricks/README.md

     - _and_
 - the user to edit is not a subscriber

+## Fields

+The functions for setting field settings corresponds to the name of the setting and not to the label of the setting the gui.
+For example the value set under "Return value" in the gui is actually named "return_format" in the code.
+So the function for setting that value is named `setReturnFormat()`

 ## Filters

 The following filters are available in Fewbricks: